 Individuals orally or nasally intubated should not be fed by mouth.
 Individuals who have a tracheostomy in place while on mechanical ventilation may be considered for oral intake.
 In addition to the medical diagnosis, current state of health of the patient and impact of the tracheostomy on swallowing as mentioned above, there are some important factors to consider prior to providing oral intake for individuals on mechanical ventilation.

 - Reduced laryngeal elevation- studies have demonstrated that some individuals with tracheostomy have signficantly impaired laryngeal elevation with an inflated cuff.
 Although the effects have not been studied, the weight of ventilator tubing may further restrict the larynx from elevating adequately.

 - Breathing and swallowing coordination may be interrupted while on mechanical ventilation.
-If the cuff is deflated while on mechanical ventilation, some airflow from ventilation can leak into the upper upper and cause a disruption in swallow coordination.
+If the cuff is deflated while on mechanical ventilation (without a speaking valve), some airflow from ventilation can leak into the upper upper and cause a disruption in swallow coordination.